georman/timologio_eu/timologio_eu/www/en/terms.md

 Services: Hosting and support services offered by us You, Your: The subscriber or user of our services
-We, Us, Our: Frappe Technologies Pvt.
-Ltd. or services offered by Frappe Technologies Pvt Ltd Confidential Information: Information that is given from one party to another that is reasonably understood to be confidential.
+We, Us, Our: GAM Ltd. or services offered by GAM Ltd.
+Confidential Information: Information that is given from one party to another that is reasonably understood to be confidential.

 ### 3. Services